Fr33maan/redux-crud-async/README.md

 It currently uses [axios](https://github.com/mzabriskie/axios) or [sails.io](https://github.com/balderdashy/sails.io.js) websocket (custom socket.io) for XHR.
 It allows you to use a REST API with authentication with a Bearer Token.
 In a near future, I will implement the possibility to create random actions like `sign_in`, `sign_out` or `tranformThisLeadInGold`
-Redux-crud-async is built against 145+ tests
+Redux-crud-async is built against 150+ tests.
+Unfortunately this does not mean that redux-crud-async is bug free, please send issues if you find one !

 ## Table of Contents
 1. [Setup](#setup)